sarxos/win-registry/README.md

 ## Maven Integration

-Binaries are not available in Maven central so you have to add this repository in your pom:
+Binaries are not available in Maven central so you have to add this repository in your pom ([browse repository](http://www.sarxos.pl/repo/maven2)):

 ```xml
 <repositories>